camunda/camunda-docs/docs/components/concepts/process-instance-migration.md

 An exception to changing the process instance state is specific to catch events.
 This is necessary to ensure that the process instance can be executed according to the new process definition.
-This allows you to add or remove catch events from an active element.
+It allows you to add or remove catch events from an active element.
 At the same time, you can leave an existing catch event unchanged.
 This section explains how to deal with catch events when migrating a process instance.